 ACICS defines standards for student achievement that include Retention Rates, Placement Rates and Licensure Examination Pass Rates.
-These rates are calculated using data on retention and job placement from the annual Campus Accountability Report (CAR) and data on licensure pass rates from the annual CAR Addendum.
-The relevant terminology is defined and the formulas are described in the Guidelines and Instructions for the Campus Accountability Report and the Guidelines and Instructions for the CAR Addendum.
-Quantitative Standards are defined at the Benchmark level and the Compliance level.
-ACICS has enhanced those standards for application to CAR data beginning with the 2013 reporting year.
-These standards are applied at both the program level and the campus level, as described below.
+These rates are calculated using data on retention, job placement and licensure pass rates submitted and reviewed annually through the Campus Accountability Report (CAR).
+The relevant terminology is defined and the formulas are described in the Guidelines and Instructions for the Campus Accountability Report.
+Quantitative Standards are applied at both the program level and the campus level, as described below.

-Benchmark Standards – Benchmarks are intended to encourage campuses and programs whose student achievement is below average to improve their performance and to ensure that they avoid falling out of compliance.
-A campus whose rates fall below the Benchmarks must develop and implement a Campus Improvement Plan and fulfill certain reporting and other requirements.
-However, applications for new programs by these campuses may be submitted without requesting a waiver.
-A program whose rates fall below the Benchmark standard must develop and implement a Program Improvement Plan.
+Benchmark – Benchmarks are intended to encourage campuses and programs whose student achievement is below average to improve their performance and to ensure that they avoid falling below the Council Standard.
+A campus and/or program whose rates fall below the Benchmarks must develop and implement an Improvement Plan.

-2013 Reporting Year – ACICS adopted enhanced student achievement standards in July 2012, effective for the 2013 reporting period and beyond, as described in the table below.
+ACICS adopted enhanced student achievement standards in July 2012, effective for the 2013 reporting period and beyond, as described in the table below:

-Data Collection and Verification – The ACICS standards are applied by the Council to the data that is collected from each main campus and each additional location through the annual Campus Accountability Report (CAR) and the Annual CAR Addendum.
-This data is used to calculate a retention rate and placement rate for each program and each campus and a licensure pass rate for each program for which licensure is required for employment in the state where the campus is located.
-The CAR is due on November 1st of each year and the CAR Addendum is due on March 1st of each year.
+Data Collection and Verification – ACICS standards are applied by the Council to data collected from each main and branch campus through the annual Campus Accountability Report (CAR).
+The Council calculates campus-and program-level a retention and placement rates and program-level licensure pass rates where licensure is required for employment in the state the campus is located.
+The CAR reporting year is July 1 to June 30 and placement is accepted through November 1st of the CAR reporting year.